TheCaptain989/radarr-striptracks/README.md

 * :eng
 * :fre
-* :esp
+* :spa

 ...etc.

-Multiple codes may be concatenated, such as `:eng:esp` for both English and Spanish.
+Multiple codes may be concatenated, such as `:eng:spa` for both English and Spanish.

 Suggested to use `:eng:und :eng` if you are unsure of what to choose.
 This will keep English and Undetermined audio and English subtitles, if they exist.